Continuing Education Training

 Integrating Traumatic Memories: Conceptualization and Clinical Considerations in Evidence-based Approaches to Trauma Processing (3 CE's)

 Excerpts from the brochure: After clients are stable enough to begin delving into traumatic memories, many clinicians struggle with determining which method to use for trauma processing.
 This webinar will specifically focus on the second phase of trauma recovery, processing and integrating traumatic memories in trauma treatment.
 Dr. Fatter will review the nature of traumatic memory and how it differs from non-traumatic memory.
 The two “gold standards” evidence-based models for trauma exposure therapy will be presented: prolonged exposure therapy and cognitive processing therapy.
 In addition, eye movement desensitization and reprocessing (EMDR) and internal family systems, two research-supported models, will also be discussed.
 This webinar will describe how each model differs in its conceptualization of trauma and specific treatment approach in integrating traumatic memories.
 Clinical considerations including strategies to know your client is or is not ready for trauma processing will be presented in addition to ways to determine your client is “done” with the trauma processing stage of treatment.
-Cultural considerations and culturally adapted models will be reviewed.
-Common transference and counter-transference issues that arise in trauma treatment will be described.
-Vicarious trauma, clinician burn out and what clinicians need to watch out for in absorbing traumatic stress from their clients will be addressed.
+Cultural considerations are be reviewed.